Building Connection during Chaos by Hillary Pappas, MA LMFT

 Connecting with others can be difficult enough, but with the added stressors of school, work, holidays, and planning family trips, we are more likely to disengage as our mental, physical, and emotional health are being taxed.
 Students are being faced with finals, adults are trying to finalize work projects and taking on additional hours to afford holiday gifts, and families are focusing on the “perfect” holiday gathering.
 Even with connection in mind, the stress makes it difficult to reach this feeling.

 How does one prevent burnout and feel connected with others, especially family?
-To start of, remembering the WHY.
-Why are you feeling this way and why is finding connection important to you?
+To start off, remember the WHY.
+Why are you feeling this way and why is finding a connection important to you?
 Only you can answer these questions.
-Then asking yourself when the last time you felt “seen, heard, and valued” without judgment.
-This can guide you in finding those that fill your cup, and to fill others cups.
+Then ask yourself when the last time you felt “seen, heard and valued” was without judgment.
+This can guide you in finding those that fill your cup and fill others’ cups.

 Overall there are many, many ways to enhance connection during this time of chaos.
 Remembering that the chaos does not have to be in control, but you can be by creating authentic connections.
-The goal is to recognize when you are needing it, making the small attempts to connect, and continuing this over time.
+The goal is to recognize when you are needing it, make small attempts to connect and continue this over time.